Medium Reducers in React

 You can toss in a debugger

-statement and step through the the logic of the reducer and you won’t have to render a compononent tree and fire user events to test it, and yeah console.log
+statement and step through the logic of the reducer and you won’t have to render a compononent tree and fire user events to test it, and yeah console.log

-'s fine too.
+is fine too.

 So I’d say try using useReducer